privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 API output corresponding to a proto definition.

-**NOTE: There are references for Component Auctions in the API, however Bidding & Auction services doesn't support Component Auctions yet.*
+**NOTE: There are references for Component Auctions in the API, however Bidding & Auction services doesn't handle Component Auctions yet.**

 #### SelectWinningAd